-No, but you could make it worse for yourself if you speak to them, especially if you are not represented by another legal advocate who has your interests in mind.
+No, but you could make it worse for yourself if you speak to them by providing evidence against yourself, especially if you are not represented by an experience lawyer who has your best interest in mind.
 The police cannot do anything if you refuse to talk to them.
 If they end up citing you for the accident and a hit-and-run offense, then it would have likely occurred regardless if you spoke to them or not.
 You should immediately contact board certified criminal defense lawyer Doug Murphy before speaking with police.

 Hit & Run: Failure to Stop & Render Aid, some Defenses